markjamesm/markjamesm.github.io/_posts/2021-01-14-handling-errors-fsharp-with-option-types.md

                 None
 ```

 In the above code, we try to bind memoryMap with the MemoryMappedFile, and if the operation is successful we then return Some memoryMap.
-In F#, the Some keyword is used to implement what's known as an [i]Option[/i].The Option type is F#'s alternative to null, and behind the scenes its a discriminated union that looks like this:
+In F#, the Some keyword is used to implement what's known as an *Option*.The Option type is F#'s alternative to null, and behind the scenes its a discriminated union that looks like this:

 ```fsharp
 type Option<'a> = //'a represents a generic type